 The Contractor will provide services as detailed below relative to supporting the AKARNG requirements for federal real property transactions.
-The Environmental Baseline Survey (EBS) is a survey of federal real property based upon existing environmental information related to storage, release, treatment, or disposal of hazardous substances or petroleum products on the property to determine or discover the obviousness of the presence, or likely presence of, a release or threatened release of any hazardous substance or petroleum product, including any remedial actions.
-Users of the EBS generated will include the AKARNG and ARNG Directorate.
-The primary objective is to identify and define, to the maximum extent feasible, environmental conditions which may have potential environmental liabilities associated with the subject property within a prepared EBS.
-This is necessary to satisfy the requirements for All Appropriate Inquiries and establish environmental Due Diligence defined within the Innocent Landowner Defense clause of the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) Section 107(b).
+The Environmental Condition of Property (ECOP) is an assessment of federal real property based upon existing environmental information related to storage, release, treatment, or disposal of hazardous substances or petroleum products on the property to determine or discover the obviousness of the presence, or likely presence of, a release or threatened release of any hazardous substance or petroleum product, including any remedial actions.
+Users of the ECOP generated will include the AKARNG and ARNG Directorate.
+The primary objective is to identify and define, to the maximum extent feasible, environmental conditions in which may have potential environmental liabilities associated with the subject property within a prepared ECOP.
+This is necessary to satisfy the requirements for All Appropriate Inquiries and establish environmental Due Diligence as defined within the Innocent Landowner Defense clause of the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) Section 107(b).